State police: Youngwood man accused of chasing women with sword, knives

 Troopers said they were called to North Fifth Street around 2:30 a.m. and found a woman with a 20-inch sword who told them Wentling chased her and another woman through the house and into the yard with it and multiple knives, according to court papers.

-Police said he resisted arrest for a few minutes before troopers were able to get him handcuffed.
+He resisted arrest for a few minutes before troopers were able to get him handcuffed, police said.

-Wentling was being held at the Westmoreland County Prison on $75,000 bail.
+Wentling is being held at the Westmoreland County Prison on $75,000 bail.
 He did not have an attorney listed in online court records.
 A Sept.
 16 preliminary hearing is set.

 Wentling is awaiting trial in connection with an August 2021 assault of a Derry Township woman.
 She was treated for two black eyes, fractured ribs and a contusion of her right lung, among other trauma, according to police.
 Troopers said Wentling punched the woman and threw her through a glass coffee table.
 He had been free on $25,000 bail in that case that involves charges of aggravated assault and strangulation.